Yash-Singh1/stylex-vscode/ROADMAP.md

 ## Users

 - Add configuration options for ignoring larger files and detecting StyleX codebases
-- Use CSS Language Service utilities for auto-completion
 - Add more concrete documentation
 - Support `@stylexjs/open-props` for document colors
 - Better support for dynamic styles